nicogreeco/nicogreeco/README.md

 ## About Me

 I’m Nicola Greco, an Italian bioinformatician currently pursuing a Master’s degree in Bioinformatics and Biocomplexity at Utrecht University, where I’m entering my second year.
-My academic journey began with a Bachelor’s in Bioinformatics from Sapienza University, driven by my deep interest in biology and passion for understanding evolution and its mechanisms.
+My academic journey began with a Bachelor’s in Bioinformatics from Sapienza University.

 - You can contact me via email: niccogreek@gmail.com
 - Check out my LinkedIn profile here: [LinkedIn](https://www.linkedin.com/in/nicogreeco/)